The Art of Figurative Ceramics: A Live Online Journey into Sculpture with Cristina Córdova & Masters in the Field

 (11:00 AM –1:00 PM EST) VIA ZOOM

-Discover how form + surface create narrative, humor, and emotion
++ Discover how form + surface create narrative, humor, and emotion to give your figures a unique power

 WEEK 3